Ziqing19/LabelPixivBookmarks/README.md

 - If there is no match, the first tag of the image will be added (configurable now)

 - It is implemented by Pixiv Web APIs, and they would be outdated someday.
-Please start an issue at Github.
+Please start an issue at GitHub.

 ## Usage